yousefalatari/ma1sd/docs/troubleshooting.md

 - [Submit an issue](#submit-an-issue)

 ## Purpose
-This document describes basic troubleshooting steps for mxisd.
+This document describes basic troubleshooting steps for ma1sd.

 ## Logs
 ### Locations
-mxisd logs to `STDOUT` (Standard Output) and `STDERR` (Standard Error) only, which gets redirected to log file(s) depending on your system.
+ma1sd logs to `STDOUT` (Standard Output) and `STDERR` (Standard Error) only, which gets redirected to log file(s) depending on your system.

 If you use the [Debian package](install/debian.md), this goes to `syslog`.